mfgc76/ookdbaddin/README.md

 - username,password are optional,empty host is localhost
 - query and host are strings, header and flip numbers
 - header: 0:no header(if q result is table), 1: show header
+  if result is table
-- flip: 0:no rotation, 1:rotate table or list
+- flip: 0:no rotation, 1:rotate if reault is table or list
 - if result is list or table use ctrl+shift+enter, using just enter will only show result in current cell - also individual cells cannot be modified